Kang Ji-young: 2020–present: Return to South Korea, and Kara reunion

+In July 2022 Kang released Project solo Lucid Dream.
+For Kara's fifteenth anniversary in 2022, Jiyoung reunited with members Gyuri, Seungyeon, Nicole, and Youngji and released the extended play Move Again.
+She subsequently embarked on the group's fifth and sixth Karasia tours in 2024 and 2025.

 In 2025, Kang served as one of the judges on the reality singing competition program Korea–Japan King of Singers: Japan Round, a Japanese spin-off of the South Korean MBN series Korea–Japan King of Singers.
 It premiered on Fuji TV on January 16.

 Impact

 Early in her career, Kang received media attention for her tall height relative to her bandmates and despite her young age, and was affectionately nicknamed "Giant Baby" by the press.
 In August 2011, Kang was the only Korean artist to be featured on the Count Down TV Top 30 Annual Favourite Female Artist Ranking, placing at number 21.
 Kang was the third most-tweeted about female celebrity in Japan in 2016.
 In November 2016, Kang was listed as seventh in a list of the biggest female breakout artists of that year in Japan, compiled by Oricon News.

 Ambassadorship

 In September 2022, Kang guest lectured at the Youth Film Experience School located in Seoul's theater district Daehangno, teaching in the singing department.
 In November 2024, Kang was appointed as the film industry ambassador for the 2025 Seoul Barrier-Free Film Festival, a non-profit organization which produces, screens and distributes films for blind and deaf audiences.